-Analyzing possible moves prior Trade Deadline
+Analyzing possible moves prior to Trade Deadline

 This story was excerpted from Rhett Bollinger's Angels Beat newsletter.
 To read the full newsletter, click here.
 And subscribe to get it regularly in your inbox.

 ANAHEIM -- The Trade Deadline is fast approaching for the Angels, who have been playing better recently, but still are expected to be sellers ahead of Tuesday’s 3 p.m.
-PT deadline.
+PT Deadline.

 Nobody is running away with the American League West, and the Angels are 24-20 over their past 44 games, but they’re still just 45-58 on the year and 8 1/2 games back of the Astros (53-49) -- with the Mariners (53-51) and Rangers (51-52) also ahead of them.
 So it would make sense for the Angels to make moves to set themselves up for the future and add to the farm system.